Joseph-Gill/tax-backend/backend/app/registration/Readme.md

 # Registration
 This django app groups all endpoints needed to register, log in and reset password.
+If you just want it for email functionality rename it to email and remove serializers.py, views.py and urls.py.
 ## Usage
 Add this app to your project.
 Migrate to create the Email model shipped with this app.